Hadrien-Cornier/E6040-super-resolution-project/README.md

 outperforms other popular deep learning methods in recovering 4x resolutiondowngraded images and runs 6x faster.

 #### Dataset
-The dataset is a large and publicly accessible brain structural MRI database, [http://www.humanconnectomeproject.org/][the human connectome project].
+The dataset is a large and publicly accessible brain structural MRI database, [http://www.humanconnectomeproject.org/](the human connectome project).
 The data contains 3D
 T1W images from a total of 1,113 subjects that were acquired via a Siemens 3T platform 6 using 32-channel head coils on multiple centers.